gitana/alpaca/site/docs/api/wizards.md

 handler for the submit button.
 If no click handler is supplied and the wizard is inside of a form, the form will be submitted.

+The submit button here also has an <code>id</code> setting on it which sets the DOM ID for the button element.
+It uses the <code>attributes</code> setting to specify custom DOM attributes - in this case, <code>data-test='123'</code>.

 Custom buttons are also possible as shown with the "start over" button below.
 Use the <code>align</code> property to indicate placement of the button.